 “Dan will be a true asset to the Healthcare Department as he strengthens the firm’s ability to handle healthcare litigation of different kinds,” added Rust, who also chairs the firm’s national Healthcare Department.
 “His experience working with Certificate of Need issues will also be of great value to our clients.”

 Dates and Lawler are the latest lateral attorneys to join Barnes & Thornburg as the firm continues the strategic expansion across the country of its leading practice groups.
-Their arrivals come on the heels of corporate attorney Bonita Hatchett joining the Chicago office in August and environmental attorney Michael Elam joining the Chicago office in July.
+Their arrivals come on the heels of environmental attorney Michael Elam joining the Chicago office in July.

 About the Firm’s new Chicago Attorneys